Therapeutic exercises after removal of the uterus and ovaries. Kegel exercises after hysterectomy

 • severe swelling, pain, redness or suppuration in the suture area;

-• bleeding in the area of the scar;
+• bleeding in the scar area;

 • rise in body temperature above 38 degrees;